allcentury/ruby-vs-crystal-benchmarks/README.md

 # About

-This is a general github repo for comparing performance of ruby vs crystal for commonn operations and classes.
+This is a general github repo for comparing performance of ruby vs crystal for common operations and classes.

 It is run in OSX: